nqzero/PUPL/PUPL.md

 # PUPL - Paid Use Permissive License

 ### Summary
-- non-production use is free
+for software offered under these terms
-- so is production use on up to 10 cores
+- non-production use is free, as is production use on up to 10 cores
 - you may need to pay for use beyond that, but prices are capped at a maximum and non-discriminatory
-- you can freely copy and modify the software
+- you can freely copy, modify and distribute the software
-- you can distribute derivatives for free unless you add restrictions, in which case you need to make sure your customers buy a license
+- if you redistribute under more restrictive terms, additional costs may apply

 ### The License